japeters15/DWA/README.md

  First: Install npm by typing "npm install"
  Second: Install nodemon by typing "npm install nodemon"
- Third: Start the server by typing "node src/server.js"
+ Third: Start the server by typing "node src/server.js" Your server should be running on port 3000!

 # My Endpoints
 POST /api/v1/urls